haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

 ## Fetal Health Rate

-The data might be found at [here!](https://archive.ics.uci.edu/ml/datasets/cardiotocography)
+The data might be found at [here!](https://archive.ics.uci.edu/ml/datasets/cardiotocography) In this folder, you might find the RData and Rhistory for replication and validation purposes.
+Additionally, it is the Markdown file (.Rmd), and the compiled pdf version.
+This research is the Statistical Learning final project, course leaded by phD.
+[Tamer Oraby](https://faculty.utrgv.edu/tamer.oraby/index.htm) at University of Texas Rio Grande Valley.
+The final purpose is the use of advance statistical learning method for classification and regression analysis.